Are you in charge of improving your ROI and looking for the best tools for the job?

 Do you want to drive growth, but aren’t sure whether HubSpot vs Marketo is right for you?

 Digital marketing – that is, the email, mobile, social, and web aspects of marketing – is increasingly important for businesses.
 Having the right tools can make all the difference in the world when stacked against your competitors.

 We’ve put together this comprehensive comparison of two popular marketing tools: HubSpot and Marketo.
 Keep reading to learn about important HubSpot vs Marketo features, who each tool is right for, and how much you can expect to pay depending on the services you need.

 HubSpot vs Marketo: What You Should Know About the Two Marketing Tools

 The first thing we want to cover is the differences in the core of each marketing tool.
 While they cover several overlapping features and services, each product is unique.

 HubSpot is a software solution that enables customer service, marketing, and sales, and includes a free CRM.
-HubSpot offers flexibility in which solutions you choose to work with – you can choose to use all their four “hubs”, or you can choose to use just one or two hubs.
+HubSpot offers flexibility in which solutions you choose to work with – you can choose to use all their “hubs”, or you can choose to use just one or two.

 Marketo is another software solution with its focus on marketing automation in digital channels, like email, mobile, social, and web.
 Marketo has nine “engagement applications” that include various features that we’ll cover later on.
 Like HubSpot, Marketo offers flexibility in choosing the right applications for your needs.